bunui-kit/bun-ui/packages/react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Bun UI is a modern, lightweight, and customizable React component library designed to help developers build stunning and accessible user interfaces effortlessly.
 It provides a collection of reusable, responsive, and fully typed components that integrate seamlessly into your projects.

+> [!CAUTION]
+> This library is heavily under development.
+Expect bugs, breaking
+> changes, and incomplete features as we work towards a stable release.
+Use at
+> your own risk and feel free to contribute!

 ## 📦 Installation